Skip to content

 5. A 2023 randomized trial found no advantage over a strong breath placebo for mental-health endpoints.

-6. Diaphragmatic breathing reduces cortisol and improves attention in healthy adults.
+6. Diaphragmatic breathing was associated with cortisol-marker and attention changes in healthy adults.

-7. Slow breathing enhances vagal activity and lowers sympathetic arousal.
+7. Slow breathing may enhance vagal activity and lower sympathetic arousal.

-8. A meta-analysis found slow breathing interventions reduce anxiety and stress markers.
+8. A meta-analysis found slow breathing interventions were associated with lower anxiety and stress markers.

 Try the routine